LeaderPortfolio

 Founded iBand

-Founded iBand, an internet software company that was later acquired by Macromedia.
+Launched iBand, a software tools company for web development, later acquired by Macromedia.

 Philanthropic Impact